Speeding car mows down 2 in Pandav Nagar, kills policeman | Law-Order

 - India

-Around 5.30 am, the two stopped a Bolero pick-up for checking and Gangasaran came out of the vehicle, as did Ramgopal, the truck driver.
+Around 5.30 am, the two stopped a Bolero pick-up car at NH-9 for checking and Gangasaran came out of the vehicle, as did Ramgopal, the truck driver.

-As they were standing on the road, a Honda Amaze car came speeding from Ghaziabad side going towards Sarai Kale Khan and hit Gangasaran and Ramgopal from behind, the officer said.
+As they were standing on the road on the back side of the pick-up and checking the vehicle, a Honda Amaze car came speeding from Ghaziabad side going towards Sarai Kale Khan and hit Gangasaran and Ramgopal from behind, the officer said.

 The spot has been inspected by a crime team and a case under sections 279 (rash driving), 337 (Causing hurt by act endangering life or personal safety of others), and 304A (causing death by negligence) of the IPC was registered, police said.